Frequently asked questions

 Impact on property values.

 Unclear.
 US has a 220-acre campus situated in Hunting Valley, about 5 miles away from its Shaker campus.
 The Hunting Valley campus includes a football stadium in a secluded area, surrounded by fields and forest; no houses are visible from this facility.
 There is extensive parking adjacent to the Hunting Valley stadium.
-This stadium does not include lights, but US has apparently not sought a variance from the Hunting Valley ordinance which prohibits outdoor lighting.
+This stadium does not include lights, but a Freedom of Information Act request revealed that US has not sought a variance or approval from Hunting Valley to add outdoor lighting.
 The US Head of School has explained that US is building a second high school stadium for night games at its Shaker Heights campus to foster unity and connection between students at the two campuses.